 For now, keep it simple.
 Just like there are hundreds of different makes and models of cars, there are an infinite number of trusts and types.
 Every trust is different because every person is different.

 Now is not the time to turn back.
-Remember, this is about keeping this simple and down to one sentence.
-Again, a living trust is a piece of paper with rules on when and how property will get transferred onto the next person or entity.
+Remember, this is about keeping this simple and down to one sentence versus outlining everything that you should write.

 A Living Trust versus a Revocable Trust